Eden Mill St Andrews distillery: Beers

 During their brewing phase, Eden Mill St Andrews produced bottled beers such as traditional ales, IPAs and craft lagers.
 Several of these beers were also for sale in casks.
 After ceasing production of their beers on site in 2018, they were produced by a third-party contracted brewer called Eden River Brew Co before beer production stopped completely in 2021.

-Other information

-Since early 2024, Eden Mill St Andrews also operate an experience in Edinburgh.
-Situated in the Heads & Tales Gin Bar on Rutland Street, the Eden Mill Experience Edinburgh is open throughout the week and offers a range of gin and whisky tastings, as well as cocktail masterclasses focussed on some of their bestselling expressions.